airyhq/bazel-tools/README.md

 ```shell
 bazel run //.../helm-chart:push
 ```

+**Parameters:**

+- `name`    Unique name of the test rule.
+- `_helm_binary`    Location of the Helm binary to be used (Defaults to the binary downloaded with the repository rule).
+- `chart`   A tgz archive containing the Helm chart.
+- `repository_url`  The URL of the repository where the Helm chart is pushed.
+- `repository_name` The name of the temporary repoository added by Bazel.
+- `auth`    Authentication type for the Helm repository (currently only `none` and `basic` are supported).
+- `_push_script_template`   A script that is used and templated for running `helm push`.
+- `version` A string containing the version of the Helm chart.
+- `version_file`    An alternative to providing the version, a file can be used containing the version as a first line.

 Note that only `basic` auth is supported at the moment.
 If you are using it, you must export `HELM_REPO_USERNAME` and `HELM_REPO_PASSWORD` with the username and the password of your Chartmuseum helm repository.